Admissions and Financial Aid FAQs

 Q: Are your programs accredited?

-A: The Boston Graduate School of Psychoanalysis, including its branch campus in New York, is accredited by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education.
+A: The Boston Graduate School of Psychoanalysis, including the New York an New Jersey campuses, is accredited by the New England Comission of Higher Learning .
 For more information about our accreditation, click here.

 Q: Is your doctoral program APA accredited?